seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 What should this mean?

 **Second Soldier**
-’Tis the god Hercules, whom Antony loved,
+'Tis the god Hercules, whom Antony loved,
 Now leaves him.

 **First Soldier**
-Walk; let’s see if other watchmen
+Walk; let's see if other watchmen
 Do hear what we do?

 *They advance to another post*